opencodeiiita/Learning-Smart-Contracts/README.md

 3. Install Metamask and create an Ethereum wallet for yourself.
 4. You may also use [Remix](https://remix.ethereum.org/) for writing and testing smart contracts.

+> **_NOTE:_**  If you're adding a .sol file in any folder in the repo, remember to run `truffle compile` in the command line.
+It will compile the contract and point out any errors you've made in your contract.

 You can also setup Solidity language support in your IDE for better development experience.

 ## Claim an issue

 Comment on the issue to claim it.
 In case of no activity on the issue even after 2 days, the issue will be reassigned.

 ## Communication